Lfreeds/pick-a-park/README.md

 Pick a park is an application that was designed to allow parents to review and rate parks in their area for other parents to see!

+To visit the application click on this <a href="https://pick-a-park-sei.herokuapp.com/">link</a>

 ### Screenshots

 #### Home Page